mirasmitty/Project_Zillow/README.md

 - Extreme Gradient Boosting (XGB)
 - GridSearchCV (model = XGBRegressor)

-These models were compared, and it was determined that XGB performed the worst among them, which is why we used a best fit for that model, in order to create a.
+These models were compared, and it was determined that XGB performed the worst among them, which is why we used a best fit for that model by using GridSearchCV.

-## Usage

-Outline how users can utilize your project.
-Include examples and code snippets to guide them.

 ## Getting Started